 The following scriptures merely scratch the surface.

-The Apostle Peter accused the Jews in the Temple of killing “the Author of life” when they asked that Barabbas be released and sent Jesus to be crucified (Acts 3:12–15), and the Apostle Paul says that God is who gives life to all things (1 Timothy 6:13).
+Peter accused the Jews in the Temple of killing “the Author of life” when they asked that Barabbas be released and sent Jesus to be crucified (Acts 3:12–15), and Paul states that God is who gives life to all things (1 Timothy 6:13).
 According to Paul, Christ “Who, being in the form of God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the form of a servant, being made in human likeness” (Philippians 2:6-7); “For in Christ all the fullness of the Deity lives in bodily form” (Colossians 2:9).
 Peter calls Jesus “our God and Savior” in his second letter (1:1), as does Paul in Titus (2:13).